Frequently asked questions

 This includes, but is not limited to:

-• individuals (also legally known as natural persons).
+• Individuals (also known as natural persons).

 2. What is not a legal entity?